Atomox/ExampleCode/Tutorials/docker.readme.md

 `Containers` hold an image, and allow read/write on top.
 So, we use a container, not really the image directly.
 When we destroy a container, the data is lost.

 Enter the `Volume`.
 This is a layer that can hold data, and persists even when a container is deleted.
 It can be shared across multipe containers.
 It is essentially a symlink between the container and a folder on your host machine (on your mac).
 You can use this to inject existing data into the container, as well as capture (and reload) data as a container creates it.
-So, when you have a database container, we use a volume to capture it's data directory, so the data is not wiped out every time we reload the container.
+So, when you have a database container, we use a volume to capture it's data directory.
+When we reload the container, this data is safe on the host machine, and it'll be available to the container when we reload.

 ## Running Containers Solo